-In accordance with AB 2019-02, completed rental projects which are funded by and in compliance with one of the four following federal programs (HUD 202, HUD 811, USDA 515 or USDA 514) are required to complete all long-term monitoring requirements.
-These projects are exempted, however, from providing third-party, back-up income and rent documentation as part of the long-term monitoring.
-Provision of satisfactory rent rolls and the applicable long-term reports and applicable certifications will only be required.
+In accordance with AB 2019-02, completed rental projects which are funded by and in compliance with one of the four following federal programs (HUD 202, HUD 811, USDA 515, or USDA 514) are required to complete all long-term monitoring requirements.
+These projects are exempted, however, from providing third-party, back-up income and rent documentation as part of the long-term monitoring; however, documentation may be requested at the sole discretion of the Bank.
+Provision of satisfactory rent rolls and the applicable long-term reports and applicable certifications will be required.